Amirsaj/Automated_Statistics/README.md

 # Automated Statistical Analysis

-This repository contains the `automatestat.py` script, which automates the process of loading, cleaning, and analyzing statistical data from an Excel file.
+This repository contains the `automatestat.ipynb` script, which automates the process of loading, cleaning, and analyzing statistical data from an Excel file.

 ## Features